High School for Math, Science and Engineering at City College: Facilities and curriculum

-HSMSE is a highly selective, college prep high school, and is one of nine specialized high schools in New York City.
+HSMSE is a highly selective, college prep high school, one of nine specialized high schools in New York City.
 Admission is via the Specialized High Schools Admissions Test.
-Instructionally supported by the City College of New York, the school mainly focuses on an intensive STEM curriculum, while also emphasizing civic responsibility and the value of knowledge.
-As of 2021, it had a 100% four-year graduation rate.
+Instructionally supported by the City College of New York, the school focuses on an intensive STEM curriculum while also emphasizing civic responsibility and the value of knowledge.
+As of 2025, it had a 100% four-year graduation rate.

-Located on the campus of City College, HSMSE is small, with a total of approximately 579 students in ninth to twelfth grade.
-The school is located on four floors of the CCNY campus' Baskerville Hall.
-Class sizes are small, with an average of approximately 24 students per class.
-In addition to a rigorous core subject program emphasizing math, science and the humanities, all students are required to take a minimum of three engineering core courses through 11th grade sponsored by Project Lead the Way.
+Located on the City College campus, HSMSE is small, with about 600 students in ninth to twelfth grade.
+The school is on four floors of Baskerville Hall.
+Class sizes are small, with an average of about 24 students.
+In addition to a rigorous core subject program emphasizing math, science, and the humanities, students are required to take three engineering core courses through 11th grade, sponsored by Project Lead the Way.

 German program

 German is the core language taught at HSMSE, which has one of the largest high school German programs in the United States.
-HSMSE’s founders believed that German is the language of engineering.
-As a result, about 75% of HSMSE students study German, which is offered through the Advanced Placement level, and many of them continue to study German in college.
+HSMSE's founders believed that German is the language of engineering.
+As a result, about 75% of HSMSE students study German, which is offered through the Advanced Placement level, and many continue to study it in college.
 The school employs three full-time German teachers and is one of nine US partner schools of the PASCH program of the Goethe Institut through its "Schools: Partners for the Future" program.
 Every summer, HSMSE sends a few students on funded study trips to Germany with the Goethe Institute and the American Association of Teachers of German.
 The school also offers advanced Spanish for students who pass the Second Language Proficiency (SLP) exam in Spanish in middle school.
 Those students begin Spanish at the second-year level.

 Transportation

-The New York City Subway's 137th Street-City College, 135th Street, and 145th Street stations are located nearby.
-Additionally, New York City Bus's routes stop near HSMSE.
+The New York City Subway's 137th Street-City College, 135th Street, and 145th Street stations are nearby.
+New York City Bus's routes stop near HSMSE.
 Students residing a certain distance from the school are provided student OMNY cards for public transportation.

 Student life

-HSMSE has a diverse student body - in 2013 it was estimated to be the most diverse in New York City with 130 Asian, 75 Black and African American, 99 Hispanic and 101 White students.
-HSMSE is a school where students of all ethnic and economic backgrounds mingle comfortably.
-The faculty is notably dedicated, many devoting personal time to mentor students, to coach teams and to support extracurricular activities.
-Support mechanisms are in place for students who struggle, through informal peer tutoring as well as through daily tutoring sessions offered by every teacher.
+HSMSE has a diverse student body; in 2013 it was estimated to be the most diverse in New York City, with 130 Asian, 75 Black and African American, 99 Hispanic, and 101 White students.
+The faculty is notably dedicated, many devoting personal time to mentoring students, coaching teams, and supporting extracurricular activities.
+Support mechanisms are in place for students who struggle, through informal peer tutoring and daily tutoring sessions offered by every teacher.

-Virtually all of HSMSE’s diverse, high-achieving students go on to college, many of them to highly competitive colleges.
-As part of the school's efforts to increase diversity, the Discover program expansion in 2018 offers admission to students who otherwise didn't score highly enough on the test.
+Virtually all HSMSE students go on to college, many to highly selective colleges.
+As part of the school's efforts to increase diversity, the Discover program offers admission to some students whose SHSAT test scores are lower than the usual minimum.